-- a) incoming exchange students, including Erasmus+ or Junior Year Abroad (JYA) students; - b) students whose only activity during the year being counted is writing up a thesis or similar piece of work; - c) distance learners outside the UK; - d) students franchised to institutions outside the UK; - e) students at campuses outside the UK; - f) students whose provision is part of a validating arrangement only; - g) students who are dormant for the whole year.
+- incoming exchange students, including Erasmus+ or Junior Year Abroad (JYA) students; - b) students whose only activity during the year being counted is writing up a thesis or similar piece of work; - c) distance learners outside the UK; - d) students franchised to institutions outside the UK; - e) students at campuses outside the UK; - f) students whose provision is part of a validating arrangement only; - g) students who are dormant for the whole year.

-Students registered for more than one qualification or course
+Students registered for more than one qualification or course under both full-time or sandwich and part-time.

-No full-time or sandwich student should be counted twice in the same academic year; nor should full-time or sandwich students who are registered for the main and an additional qualification offered within a single course be counted twice.
-However, students who are registered for two separate courses, where one is full-time or sandwich, and the other is part-time, may be included in Table 1 under both full-time or sandwich and part-time.
 For these purposes, a part-time course should be considered to be separate if the ability to follow that course is not dependent on concurrent enrolment on the full-time course and the student continues to meet all of the study requirements of the main course without increasing the length of the main course.
 For both full-time and part-time courses which lead to more than one qualification, only a single registration should be returned.